leejarvis/slop/README.md

-  on :n, :name=, 'Your name'               # This option requires an argument on :s, :sex, 'Your sex', true            # So does this one on :a, :age, 'Your age', optional: true  # This one accepts an optional argument on '-D', '--debug', 'Enable debug'       # The prefix -'s are optional end
+  on :n, :name=, 'Your name'               # This option requires an argument on :s, :sex, 'Your sex', true            # So does this one on :a, :age, 'Your age', optional: true  # This one accepts an optional argument on '-D', '--debug', 'Enable debug'       # The prefixed -'s are optional end

 # if ARGV is `-v --name 'lee jarvis' -s male`